Salado Historical Society

 Many people visiting Salado say they love its history and that this history is what makes the village unique.
 These people are right: Salado’s historic significance has been acknowledged by the State of Texas and others as follows:

-• 41 Registered Texas Historic Landmarks marked with a plaque or a medallion.
+• 41 Registered Texas Historic Landmarks and Subjects marked with a plaque or a medallion.

 These include people, places, cemeteries, and mills.
 (Designated with RTHL)